Wedding in England and divorce in Poland – is it possible?

 KSJ Legal Law Firm successfully conducts family law cases, including divorce and legal separation, also when one of the spouses or two is abroad.
 We advise at every stage of the proceedings, from the preparation of a legal opinion to obtaining a final decision before the court of second instance.

-We encourage you to reach directly our lawyers specialized in Divorce Law:
+We encourage you to visit our blog specialized in Divorce Law: